subbuballa/Balder/README.md

 ![Balder logo](/ahzf/Balder/raw/master/doc/BlueprintPipes.NET-logo.png)

 [Balder](http://github.com/ahzf/Balder) is a graph-based data flow framework for [property graph models](http://github.com/tinkerpop/gremlin/wiki/Defining-a-Property-Graph) written in .NET/Mono.
 It comes with some syntactic sugar to build a powerful "LINQ to graphs" interface.
 A process graph is composed of a set of process vertices connected to one another by a set of communication edges.
 Pipes supports the splitting, merging, and transformation of data from input to output.
 Balder is for .NET what [Gremlin](http://github.com/tinkerpop/gremlin) is for [Groovy](http://groovy.codehaus.org/) or [Pacer](http://github.com/pangloss/pacer) is for [Ruby](http://www.ruby-lang.org).

 #### Usage

-Pipes.NET comes with some syntactic sugar to make coexistence with LINQ a bit easier.
+[Balder](http://github.com/ahzf/Balder) comes with some syntactic sugar to make coexistence with LINQ a bit easier.

-    var _Friends = _Graph.VertexId(1).
+    var _Friends = _Graph.V().
-                   OutEdges("knows").
-                   InVertex().
-                   GetProperty<String>("name");
+                   OutE("knows").
+                   InV().
+                   Prop("name");

     _Friends.ForEach(_Friend => Console.WriteLine(_Friend));